Particular/docs.particular.net/samples/step-by-step/sample.md

 Each endpoint needs to [specify an error queue](/nservicebus/errors/).
 This defines where messages are sent when they cannot be processed due to repetitive exceptions during message processing.

-NOTE: While it is possible to [configure the error queue in an App.config file](/nservicebus/errors/), the `IProvideConfiguration` interface can be used to [override app.config settings](/nservicebus/hosting/custom-configuration-providers.md), which has the benefit able to be shared between all endpoints.
+NOTE: While it is possible to [configure the error queue in an App.config file](/nservicebus/errors/), the `IProvideConfiguration` interface can be used to [override app.config settings](/nservicebus/hosting/custom-configuration-providers.md), which allows sharing the same configuration across all endpoints.

-The Client application is now complete, and could now be executed.
+The Client endpoint is now complete, and could now be executed.
 However, doing so would throw an exception when trying to send the message.
 The Client is sending the `PlaceOrder` command to an endpoint named `Samples.StepByStep.Server`, which will not exist yet.
-A server application must be created to handle that command.
+A server endpoint must be created to handle that command.

 ## The Server

-Like the client, the Server application is going to need to be configured as an NServiceBus endpoint as well.
+Like the client, the Server application needs to be configured as an NServiceBus endpoint.

 In the Server application, add the following code to the program's Main method:

 snippet:ServerInit

-In the previous code, notice the change in endpoint name, which differentiates this endpoint from the Client.
+Notice that the endpoint name is different, which differentiates the Server endpoint from the Client.

 Next, create a new class in the Server project named `PlaceOrderHandler` using the following code:

 snippet:PlaceOrderHandler

 This class is the message handler that processes the `PlaceOrder` command being sent by the Client.
+A handler is where a message is processed; very often this will involve saving information from the message into a database, calling a web service, or some other business function.
+In this example, the message is logged, so the fact the message was received will be visible in the Console window.
+Next, the handler publishes a new `OrderPlaced` event.

 The handler class is automatically discovered by NServiceBus because it implements the `IHandleMessages<T>` interface.
 The [dependency injection system](/nservicebus/containers/) (which supports constructor or property injection) injects the `IBus` instance into the handler to access messaging operations.
 When a `PlaceOrder` command is received, NServiceBus will create a new instance of the `PlaceOrderHandler` class and invoke the `Handle(PlaceOrder message)` method.
-A handler is where a message is processed; very often this will involve saving information from the message into a database, calling a web service, or some other business function.
-In this example, the message is logged, so the fact the message was received will be visible in the Console window.

-Next, the handler publishes a new `OrderPlaced` event.
  The next step is to create a subscriber for this event.

-NOTE: The solution could be executed right now, but no physical messages would result from publishing the `OrderPlaced` event.
-It's perfectly valid to have a publisher with no subscribers, in order to support adding additional functionality in a new subscriber at a later date.
+NOTE: The solution could be executed at this stage and would run without exceptions.
+However, there are no subscribers to the `OrderPlaced` event, so our sample is not complete.
+In practice it's perfectly valid to have a publisher with no subscribers; a new subscriber can be added at a later date.
+In such a situation, no messages are exchanged on the transport level, meaning there's no actual communication between endpoints when the event is published.

 ## The Subscriber